dwillie/typescript-express-project/README.md

     tsd install <package> --save

 The `--save` parameter will automatically add it to your configs (so future `tsd install` calls include it).
-This allows the compiler to typecheck your code against 3rd party libs and allows for rich autocompletetion if you have a plugin like https://github.com/TypeStrong/atom-typescript
+This allows the compiler to typecheck your code against 3rd party libs (that aren't written in typescript) and allows for rich autocompletetion if you have a plugin like https://github.com/TypeStrong/atom-typescript

 Then just run